hmxmilohax/Guitar-Hero-II-Deluxe-360/README.md

 ![init_themes](dependencies/images/init_themes.png)

 Once done editing the dta file to your liking, or installing one found from #gh2-theme-share channel in the Milohax discord, run `_theme-dta2b.bat` from the root of the repo.

+Theme dta files can be shared and transferred between installations just like clone here ini's.
+Just run `_theme-dta2b.bat` after aquiring your theme dta.

 Re-running Xenia will apply your changes, or, if on hardware, simply copy the two new `.dtb` files from the `_build/Xbox/gen` folder to the same location on your Xbox.

-The different menu themes in Guitar Hero 2 Deluxe all utilize this themeing system for their respective themes, so there is a great variety to choose from!
+The different menu themes in Guitar Hero 2 Deluxe all utilize this theme system for their respective themes, so there is a great variety to choose from!

 ![UI-theme](dependencies/images/theme_ui.png)